-“Well, I have some good news in store for you,” Nick said.
+“Well, I have some good news in store for you,” Jack said.
 “You are completely right.”

 “About needing to be careful?”
-Mary asked with rising concern in her voice.
+Mary asked with a wink.

-They sat back, taking a couple of sips of win, letting Dean Martin do all the talking until Nick finally interrupted:
+They sat back, taking a couple of sips of win, letting Dean Martin do all the talking until Jack finally interrupted:

 “I know it must be tough, but don’t you ever feel the desire to date for real?”

 “I used to try,” Mary said.
 “But I’ve pretty much given up.”